-Tomato trellis is another great way to support your plants like staking and caging.
+A tomato trellis is another great way to support your plants, like staking and caging.
 Besides trellis for tomato plants can also help to keep your plants off the ground and save from some unexpected diseases.

 Different tomato varieties need different types of trellising systems.
-In addition, your personal interest, plant demand, and trellis design also may vary to choose the right tomato trellising methods.
+In addition, your interest, plant demand, and trellis design may vary to choose the right tomato trellising methods.

-So, keep continuing reading more about trellising tomato plants.
+So, keep continuing to read more about trellising tomato plants.

 5 Reasons You Should Trellis Tomato Plants